 Since mold grows in moist environments, and can be a serious health risk, especially for young children, pregnant women, the elderly, and people who suffer from chronic respiratory infections, it must be taken care of as soon as possible.
 It’s important to wear gloves and masks if possible when removing any amount of mold in your home.
 Be on the look out for any discoloration or unusual, musty odors.
 The threat that homes face if mold is left includes further damage to wood flooring, ceiling tiles, and drywall.

-If only minor damage was done, here are some ways to prevent mold:
+If only minor damage was done, here are some ways to carry out mold prevention:

 1- Stop any leaks if water is getting into your home.
 Start by drying out the area so that mold does not start appearing.